Federal Ministry of Power (Nigeria): Administration

 Muhammadu Buhari appoint Babatunde Fashola former governor of Lagos State as minister of Ministry of Power, Works and Housing, served from 2015 to 2019, in 2019 Saleh Mamman was appointed as a new minister. the Minister of Works And Housing.
 The President makes the announcement after an inauguration of his cabinet in capital territory Abuja.
 Later on The president decided to split the ministry into two He appointed Sale Mamman as minister of Power and Fashola to handle Works and Housing.

+Directors

 Agency

 The Ministry executes its mandatory work through the following Seven (7) Agencies: